Pet Food Distribution

 If you suspect your pet may have been poisoned or has ingested a toxic substance, call the ASPCA Animal Poison Control Center (APCC), a national telephone hotline, available 24 hours a day, seven days a week.
 It is staffed by veterinarians and board-certified veterinary toxicologists.
 A consultation fee may apply for this lifesaving service.
 The phone number is (888) 426-4435.

-Need more help finding emergency care for your pet?
-Please visit our Emergency Care page.
+Develop an emergency plan for your pet: visit our Emergency Care page.

 We’re sorry you’re faced with such a difficult decision.
 With millions of companion animals surrendered to animal shelters each year, and countless stray animals roaming our streets, rehoming your pet is not a decision to be made lightly.